inetrg/agere-2018/README.md

 `$ mn --custom=mininet-py --topo=p2p -x
 ```

-Then configure the loss on the links on each host:
+Then configure the loss on the links on each host.
+To change the loss to new value you have to delete the previous configuration first.
+Use the same command, with `del` instead of `add`.

 ```
-$ tc ...
+$ # h1
+$ sudo tc qdisc add dev h1-eth0 root netem loss 10%
-$ tc ...
+$ # h2
+$ sudo tc qdisc add dev h2-eth0 root netem loss 10%
 ```

 Finally, run the server on one host and the client on the other: